Arbitrium: Mechanism

-Arbitrium is used by at least some phages to decide how common fresh hosts are.
+Arbitrium is used by at least some phages to judge how common fresh hosts are.
 Each infection causes the production of some arbitrium, and the remaining phages gauge the concentration of arbitrium around them.
 If the arbitrium concentration is too high, it may indicate that uninfected hosts are running out.
 The viruses then switch from lysis to lysogeny, so as to not deplete all available hosts.